The Greatest (1977 film): Reception

 Vincent Canby of The New York Times called the film "a charming curio of a sort Hollywood doesn't seem to make much anymore."
 Kevin Thomas of the Los Angeles Times called the film "potent pop biography, lively and entertaining, in which the irrepressible world's heavyweight boxing champion projects exactly the image he wants us to have."
 Gene Siskel of the Chicago Tribune gave the film 2.5 stars out of 4 and wrote, "As a diverting entertainment, 'The Greatest' is more than satisfactory."
 Arthur D. Murphy of Variety wrote that Ali brought the film "an authority and a presence that lift John Marshall's production above some of the limitations inherent in any film bio."
 David Badder of The Monthly Film Bulletin stated, "The Greatest delivers exactly what one would expect: a hagiographical account of Ali's best-known exploits, giving full rein to the inimitable, volatile personality but in the process applying liberal coats of whitewash."

-During its first week in release, The Greatest would successfully top the U.S. box office chart.
+During its first week in release, The Greatest successfully topped the U.S. box office chart, earning $1,361,800 in rentals.
+By the end of the year, it earned $3.8 million in US rentals.
+It grossed a total of $8.36 million in the US from an estimated 3,782,000 ticket sales.